vurentjie/cmp-gl/README.md

 # cmp-gl
 ---
-nvim-cmp source for OpenGL api functions.
+nvim-cmp source completions and snippets for OpenGL api functions.

 This is helpful when using libraries like glad that obfuscate the underlying api with macros.